kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-13-Grand-Theft-Auto-A-peek-of-BLE-relay-attack.md

 ### THE FAILURE

 <p align="justify">
-Just like any science experiment, success was not always the case.
-During the test, we failed to perform the BLE Relay attack on some of the targets with Gattacker.
-One clear sign is these vendors have enabled the PIN codes requirement during the beginning of the pairing stage, which is out of the capability of Gattacker since Gattacker only works for the target do not implement the BLE link-layer pairing/encryption.
+Like any scientific experiment, success was not always guaranteed.
+During the tests, we were unable to perform the BLE relay attack on some targets using Gattacker.
+One clear indicator is that these vendors have enabled PIN code requirements during the initial pairing stage.
+This is beyond the capabilities of Gattacker, which only works on targets that do not implement BLE link-layer pairing or encryption.
 </p>

 <img width="524" alt="10" src="https://github.com/user-attachments/assets/4d4657d9-5e67-4231-998d-fbe6275325a1">

 <p align="justify">
-On 2022 May 15, a security researcher Sultan Qasim Khan from NCC group published a series of articles regarding his research.
-He has developed a tool for BLE relay attacks capable of relaying encrypted link layer communications.
-He has tested successfully on the Tesla Model 3 and other IOT products.
-However, he did not release the tool to the public.
-But he is kind enough to release another tool called Sniffle.
-Which is a sniffer for BLE 5 and 4 using TI CC1352/CC26x2 board.
-Moreover, he happened to use the same board to conduct the link layer BLE relay attack.
+On May 15, 2022, security researcher Sultan Qasim Khan from the NCC Group published a series of articles detailing his research.
+He developed a tool for BLE relay attacks capable of relaying encrypted link-layer communications.
+This tool was successfully tested on the Tesla Model 3 and other IoT products.
+However, he did not release this tool to the public.
+Instead, he released another tool called Sniffle, which is a sniffer for BLE 5 and 4, using the TI CC1352/CC26x2 board.
+Interestingly, he used the same board to conduct the link-layer BLE relay attack.
 </p>

 <img width="945" alt="11" src="https://github.com/user-attachments/assets/feb6bc10-1a2a-417d-8bd4-371d7b3c7f2e">

 <p align="justify">
-Around 2022 Oct, a group of researchers from Team XWZ claimed they reproduced Sultan's link layer relay attack, and successfully demonstrated it on Tesla Model 3.
-However, at the time of writing, they also failed to attack certain models of cars.
-One possibility is those vendors may implement an extra security mechanism to prevent the BLE relay attack like this.
+Around October 2022, a group of researchers from Team XWZ claimed to have reproduced Sultan's link-layer relay attack and successfully demonstrated it on the Tesla Model 3.
+However, as of the time of writing, they also encountered difficulties attacking certain car models.
+One possibility is that these vendors may have implemented additional security mechanisms to prevent such BLE relay attacks.
 </p>

 ### ONE MORE THING

 <p align="justify">
-On 2019 August, security researcher Martin Herfurt published a project called Tesla Radar.
-He found that Tesla vehicles constantly broadcast a signal that anyone can detect.
-In addition, the owner cannot disable such unique hashed iBeacon IDs sent from Tesla vehicles.
-Anyone concerned about their privacy will likely think this an issue, since anyone can track any Tesla vehicles in this way.
+In August 2019, security researcher Martin Herfurt published a project called Tesla Radar.
+He discovered that Tesla vehicles continuously broadcast a signal that anyone can detect.
+Furthermore, owners cannot disable these unique hashed iBeacon IDs sent from the vehicles.
+This could be a privacy concern, as it allows anyone to track Tesla vehicles using this signal.
 </p>

 <img width="522" alt="12" src="https://github.com/user-attachments/assets/0ee25b94-6448-40a5-96e6-77e80233aa94">

 <p align="justify">
-During the research we came across some vendors has a similar issue, and instead of broadcast a hashed ID, they were broadcast the vehicle VIN number in plaintext.
-Now some people may argue VIN number is a public information.
-This is true.
-However, because vendors chose to broadcast the VIN, does helped us to locate the target cars in the parking lots very quick.
+During the research, we discovered that some vendors have a similar issue.
+Instead of broadcasting a hashed ID, they broadcast the vehicle’s VIN number in plaintext.
+While it is true that VIN numbers are public information, broadcasting them in plaintext makes it easier to locate target vehicles quickly in parking lots.
 </p>

 ![13](https://github.com/user-attachments/assets/8b7dddf5-2529-47bf-924e-78e1d73bbc63)